maxmousee/Py-Stress-Detector/README.md

 To run it just go to the folder and type "export FLASK_APP=StressDetectorWS.py; python3 -m flask run" without the quotes It will run as a http service listening to port 5000

-To send a test request just run "curl -H "Content-Type: application/json" --data @audiodata.json http://localhost:5000/api/isunderstress"
+To send a test request just run "curl -F "file=@rain_man_driver_8000.wav" http://localhost:5000/api/isunderstress"

 Build docker image:
 "docker build -t py-stress-detector:latest ."